 As part of the estate planning process, your attorney likely asked you to outline your goals.
 Based on your responses, he crafted an estate plan tailored to your unique needs and wishes.
 As time goes on, however, you may find that the goals you initially outlined are no longer in line with your current priorities.
 Fortunately, a simple modification of your trust can help bring your estate plan up to date and meet your trust goals.

-Modify Your Trust to Accomplish These Five Goals
+Modify Your Trust to Accomplish These Five Trust Goals

 - Modify your trust to encourage or support a child who chooses to further his education.
 This can be further broken down to provide additional trust funds for certain types of schooling.
 For example, a parent who wants t to encourage his child to achieve a master’s degree might carve out additional distributions of trust assets in order to accommodate that goal.